credativ/plutono/docs/sources/http_api/reporting.md

 +++
 title = "Reporting API"
-description = "Grafana Enterprise APIs" keywords = ["grafana", "enterprise", "api", "reporting"] aliases = ["/docs/grafana/latest/http_api/reporting/"]
+description = "Plutono Enterprise APIs" keywords = ["plutono", "enterprise", "api", "reporting"] aliases = ["/docs/plutono/latest/http_api/reporting/"]
 +++

 # Reporting API

 This API allows you to interact programmatically with the [Reporting]({{< relref "../enterprise/reporting.md" >}}) feature.

-> Reporting is only available in Grafana Enterprise.
-Read more about [Grafana Enterprise]({{< relref "../enterprise" >}}).
+> Reporting is only available in Plutono Enterprise.
+Read more about [Plutono Enterprise]({{< relref "../enterprise" >}}).

 ## Send a report

-> Only available in Grafana Enterprise v7.0+.
+> Only available in Plutono Enterprise v7.0+.

 > This API endpoint is experimental and may be deprecated in a future release.
-On deprecation, a migration strategy will be provided and the endpoint will remain functional until the next major release of Grafana.
+On deprecation, a migration strategy will be provided and the endpoint will remain functional until the next major release of Plutono.

 `POST /api/reports/email`